Benin, Burkina Faso, Cote dIvoire, Ghana, Nigeria

 West Africa Cashew Project (PRO-Cashew)

-- Capacity Building: CNFA will build the capacity of farmers through selected farmer organizations and agro-food suppliers over the life of the project in the areas of business and orchard management, and service delivery.
-In collaboration with the Competitive Cashew Initiative (ComCashew) and the African Cashew Alliance (ACA), CNFA will work with local ministries of agriculture to review training curriculums, identify gaps and mentor extension teams in Good Agricultural Practices (GAP), renovation and rehabilitation (R&R), and climate- resilience.
+- Builds Capacity: CNFA builds the capacity of farmers through selected farmer organizations and agro-food suppliers over the life of the project in the areas of business and orchard management, and service delivery.
+In collaboration with the Competitive Cashew Initiative (ComCashew) and the African Cashew Alliance (ACA), CNFA works with local ministries of agriculture to review training curriculums, identify gaps and mentor extension teams in Good Agricultural Practices (GAP), renovation and rehabilitation (R&R), and climate- resilience.

-- In-Kind Grants for Equipment & Inputs: CNFA will leverage matching contributions of individual grant disbursements from private, public or farmer sources to catalyze private investment, increase stakeholder partners’ and farmers’ profitability, and build the capacity of cashew farmers to renovate and rehabilitate their farms.
+- Facilitates In-Kind Grants for Equipment & Inputs: CNFA leverages matching contributions of individual grant disbursements from private, public or farmer sources to catalyze private investment, increase stakeholder partners’ and farmers’ profitability, and build the capacity of cashew farmers to renovate and rehabilitate their farms.

-- Develop Agrodealers & Input Suppliers: CNFA will support Tree Global to improve the efficiency and sustainability of seedling production systems through public- private partnerships, establishing cost-effective, high-performance tree seedlings at central nurseries and distribute seedlings close to farms through rural-based seedling retail businesses.
-CNFA will also facilitate signing agreements between research entities and the central nurseries to ensure long-term public-private partnerships.
-PRO-Cashew will coordinate with existing efforts of the governments, World Bank and research institutes.
+- Develops Agrodealers & Input Suppliers: CNFA supports private sector nurseries (larger than 10,000 cashew trees per year) and potential large processing companies to improve the efficiency and sustainability of seedling production systems through public- private partnerships, establishing cost-effective, high-performance tree seedlings at central nurseries and distribute seedlings close to farms through rural-based seedling retail businesses.
+CNFA also facilitates signing agreements between research entities and the central nurseries to ensure long-term public-private partnerships.
+PRO-Cashew coordinates with existing efforts of the governments, World Bank and research institutes.

-- Disperse Improved Market Information: CNFA will strengthen existing data as well as fill significant gaps in data coverage and quality.
-The integrated Cashew-IN will be accessed and used by farmer organizations, policymakers and private sector investors to understand the national, regional and overseas cashew markets in terms of supply and demand.
-It will also monitor the cashew supply chain, support traceability for quality control, and inform evidence-based policies to increase profitability and marketability of cashews in West Africa.
+- Disburses Improved Market Information: CNFA strengthens existing data and fills significant gaps in data coverage and quality.
+The integrated Cashew-IN is accessed and used by farmer organizations, policymakers and private sector investors to understand the national, regional and overseas cashew markets in terms of supply and demand.
+It also monitors the cashew supply chain, supports traceability for quality control, and informs evidence-based policies to increase profitability and marketability of cashews in West Africa.

-- Improve Policy & Regulatory Framework: CNFA will engage with national and regional policy makers, private sector stakeholders, and development agency partners to facilitate and improve regional trade policy cooperation.
-With the support of regional research centers, CNFA will conduct an analysis of trade policies currently deployed by West African cashew-producing countries and produce annual reports on both country and regional competitiveness, government policy analysis, and foreign direct investment, with quantitative and policy analysis.
+- Improves Policy & Regulatory Framework: CNFA engages with national and regional policy makers, private sector stakeholders, and development agency partners to facilitate and improve regional trade policy cooperation.
+With the support of regional research centers, CNFA conducts analyses of trade policies currently deployed by West African cashew-producing countries and produces annual reports on both country and regional competitiveness, government policy analysis, and foreign direct investment, with quantitative and policy analysis.